concierge/Concierge/README.md

 var module = require('module');
 ```

-This is so that `package.json` does not need to be updated for every module and to allow for seemless updating using the built in updator.
+This is so that `package.json` does not need to be updated for every module and to allow for seamless updating using the built in updater.

 ### Methods

 Every module must provide the same basic methods, which can then be expanded to perform whatever tasks are required.
 These are as follows:

 #### `exports.match(messageText, messageThread, senderName)`
-This method is used to test wheather your module should be run on the given message.
+This method is used to test whether your module should be run on the given message.

 Arguments:
 - `messageText`.
 The text of the message that has been received.
 String.